- Wednesday, November 12, 2025 from 2:00pm to 3:30pm (virtual/online)

 The MAT will come into effect on January 1, 2026.
 Staff will be working directly with short-term accommodation providers to ensure they have the resources and information required to begin collecting and remitting MAT.

-Resources will be created for short-term accommodation providers, as well as additional resources for visitors to better understand the MAT and purposes behind it.
+Resources will be created and provided for short-term accommodation providers to assist with communicating MAT and the purposes behind it to visitors.

 Frequently Asked Questions - General